via-edge-ai/meta-mediatek-bsp/README.md

 	to expose an Ethernet interface over USB.
 Available choices are: `ecm` (default), `rndis`.

+## DISTRO_FEATURES

+The Layer is defining the following custom DISTRO_FEATURES:
+* `optee`: The OP-TEE Trusted Execution Environment will be built into the image.

+These DISTRO_FEATURES can be added to the image by setting the variable in [local.conf](#local.conf-options).

 ## Known issues

 * On Windows 10, and possibly other version of windows, the ECM gadget is